MicrosoftDocs/MIMDocs/MIMDocs/troubleshooting-known-issues.md

 $f.update() iisreset
 ```

-This workaround aligns with guidance provided in [ASPX file cannot be displayed when you create a custom web part (KB5030804)](https://support.microsoft.com/topic/aspx-file-displayed-custom-web-part-kb5030804-4d8e1e49-dfc9-4261-9d67-cb62ad20e332), which addresses ASPX rendering issues in custom web parts.
+This workaround aligns with guidance provided in [ASPX file can't be displayed when you create a custom web part (KB5030804)](https://support.microsoft.com/topic/aspx-file-displayed-custom-web-part-kb5030804-4d8e1e49-dfc9-4261-9d67-cb62ad20e332), which addresses ASPX rendering issues in custom web parts.

 ### Possible causes

 The issue stems from changes introduced by the SharePoint security updates.
-These changes block certain properties used in custom web parts unless they are explicitly allowed, affecting MIM Portal rendering and responsiveness.
+These changes block certain properties used in custom web parts unless they're explicitly allowed, affecting MIM Portal rendering and responsiveness.